Anemia & Insomnia

 We talk about stress management and hormone balance.
 Onset of autoimmune driven thyroid disease occurs after pregnancy in the majority of cases.
 Preventing this by looking a specific markers and ensuring that triggers are removed is a first step.
 Looking at the long-term health of the parents is the best way to support the child.
 Fertility, pregnancy or breastfeeding all require similar diet and lifestyle strategies.

 Patients have told me they didn’t know they were depressed until they begin feeling better and are able to reflect.
 Compound work, relationship, physical, mental and emotional stress along with a new baby means extra care and attention are needed.
 Keep in mind that postpartum depression is a type of clinical depression affecting both sexes.
 Symptoms include sadness, low energy, changes in sleeping or eating patterns, reduced desire for sex, anxiety and irritability.
-In severe cases in can include panic attacks, social withdrawal, addiction and psychotic episodes.
+In severe cases in can include panic attacks, withdrawal, addiction and psychic episodes.